yuexuan521/honeypot-blocklist/README.md

 | **[Cloudflare](integrations/cloudflare/)**         | Worker | Serverless edge blocking script.                     |
 | **[Palo Alto](integrations/paloalto/)**            | Docs   | Enterprise firewall EDL configuration guide.         |

+## 🧰 For HFish Users: Generate Your Own Feed

+If you are running your own HFish honeypot, you can use our open-source tool to generate threat feeds from your own data.

+### Usage
+1. Clone this repository.
+2. Run the generator tool:
+   - tools\generate_feed.py
+   - tools\update_feed.sh

+> Refer to this article:[Practical Guide: Building an Automated Threat Intelligence Source Based on HFish + Python + GitHub Pages](https://www.freebuf.com/articles/others-articles/467125.html)

 ## ⚖️ Disclaimer

 1. **Accuracy**: The data is automatically captured.
 While we strive to minimize false positives, it may contain compromised hosts or dynamic IPs.